sopsahl/preMETIS/README.md

 `data/`: Stores the downloaded test graphs.

 `run.py`: The main script for running the tests.

+`visualization.ipynb` : A notebook for visualizing generated results.

 ## References
 [1] Ost, L., Schulz, C., & Strash, D. (2020).
 Engineering Data Reduction for Nested Dissection (No.